mozilla/pontoon/README.md

 ## Installing Pontoon

 If you are looking to host your own instance of Pontoon, there are several ways to do so.
-The simplest one is to use the **Heroku platform**, and simply click this button:
+To deploy Pontoon to Heroku without leaving your web browser, click the **Deploy to Heroku** button below.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-If you want to deploy to a **different platform**, please read our [Deployment Documentation](http://mozilla-pontoon.readthedocs.io/en/latest/admin/deployment.html).
+Alternatively, you can deploy to Heroku manually by following our [Deployment Documentation](http://mozilla-pontoon.readthedocs.io/en/latest/admin/deployment.html).

+We don't have documentation for deploying to other platforms yet, so we recommend that you read the previously linked documentation and adapt it for your needs.

 If you only want to deploy a **local instance of Pontoon**, for development or testing for example, see our